Blocks Guide

 Do you need one more block?
 Or do you want to invent a new action?

-If you want, you can stick a piece of paper on top with a drawing... or use foam (like "eva foam") cropped to make a custom touch icon!
+If you want, you can glue a paper with a drawing on top... or use cut-out foam to make a personalized tactile icon!

 Objects or obstacles